CodeMaster10000/blog-post-app/README.md

 Ensure the Keycloak server is running and accessible at http://10.0.0.15:8081.

+The default credentials are admin:admin
+To override keycloak specific configuration, edit the environment.properties file inside the keycloak-vagrant directory.

 #### Application Properties

 Ensure you have the following configurations in your application.yml or application.properties: